 Thank you for a lovely week

-Honey Pot is a beautiful, compact cottage ideal for couples with a small child.
+Honey Pot is a beautiful, compact cottage ideal for couples.
 Honey Pot is dog-friendly and fully equipped for a comfortable break in North Devon.

-Primrose Lane cottage is a dog-friendly, compact cottage which has just been fully-refurbished to a high standard.
-Boasting a double bedroom, Primrose Lane cottage can sleep up to 3 with a put-up bed suitable for children.
+Primrose Lane cottage is a dog-friendly, compact cottage.
+Boasting a double bedroom, Primrose Lane cottage can sleep up to 3 with a pull out sofa bed ideal for children

 Buttercup Cottage is an ideal cottage for families, especially those with fury members as its dog-friendly.
 Located in the courtyard, Buttercup cottage can sleep 4